coolio321/dotfiles/README.md

 Added dwm Patches:

-fullgaps, centeredmaster, removed the lines that prevented emojis from loading
+fullgaps, centeredmaster, fibonnaci layout, removed the lines that prevented emojis from loading

 I haven't modified dmenu at all aside from removing the anti-emoji lines.